1. The atmosphere is the envelope of_____________.

 Explanation: Lack of oceanic influence causes extremes.

-39. The heat received by Earth from the sun is called:
+39. The heat received by Earth from the sun is called_____________.

 A) Insolation